BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.2** - USP Endpoints utilizing STOMP clients for message transport MUST send a `STOMP` frame to the STOMP server to initiate the STOMP communications session as defined in the "Connecting" section of the STOMP Spec.

 **R-STOMP.3** - USP Endpoints that DO NOT utilize client certificate authentication MUST include the login and passcode STOMP headers in the STOMP frame.
-For a USP Agent, the `login` STOMP header MUST include the appropriate `.STOMP.Connection.{i}.Username` parameter, and the `passcode` STOMP header MUST include the associated `.STOMP.Connection.{i}.Password` parameter.
+For a USP Agent, if the `.STOMP.Connection.{i}.Username` parameter were implemented then its value would be the source for the `login` STOMP header, and if the `.STOMP.Connection.{i}.Password` parameter were implemented then its value would be the source for the `passcode` STOMP header.

 **R-STOMP.4** - USP Endpoints sending a `STOMP` frame MUST include (in addition to other mandatory STOMP headers) an `endpoint-id` STOMP header containing the Endpoint ID of the USP Endpoint sending the frame.